terriann/dotfiles/readme.md

 (Or, [fork and keep your forked copy updated](https://help.github.com/articles/syncing-a-fork/)).

-Install the dotfiles:
+## Install the dotfiles

+Running the setup script will create symlinks for config files in your home directory.

+The script loads the new dotfiles upon completion, you will need to restart any other open terminal session in order for the commands to be available there.

 ```shell
 bash ~/.dotfiles/setup.sh
 ```

-If using the base Homebrew setup also run this script:
+## Installing Homebrew and formulae

+If you want to use Homebrew and my preferred formulae, run the following interactive script to install the bits and bobs.

+**Prerequisites**:

+* Brew needs to be installed first, using the latest installation instructions on [httpbrew.sh](https://brew.sh/)

 ```shell
 bash ~/.dotfiles/setup/brew.sh
 ```

-This command will create symlinks for config files in your home directory.

-You will need to restart your terminal in order to make use of the changes.

 ### ZSH Conversion